SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 # Tutorial: getting started with Ookii.CommandLine

 This tutorial will show you the basics of how to use Ookii.CommandLine.
-It will show you how to create an application that parses the command line and shows usage help, how to customize some of the options—including the POSIX-like long/short mode—and how to use subcommands.
+It will demonstrate how to create an application that parses the command line and shows usage help, how to customize some of the options—including using POSIX conventions—and how to use subcommands.

 Refer to the [documentation](README.md) for more detailed information.